YounesCheikh/younescheikh.github.io/_posts/2017-01-24-Set-Session-Key-for-Dto.md

 description: How to handle all DTOs by setting a session key before sending to WCF host using expression lambda
 comments: true
 categories: [Development, Tutorials]
-tags: [CSharp, DotNET, HowTo]
+tags: [CSharp, dotnet, HowTo]
 fullview: true
 last_modified_at: 2022-01-23 01:10:00 +0100
 published: true
 ---

 The power of the following method is avoid implementing the WCF contract client in the client side and duplicate the code for each call.
 Using Reflections and Expression Lambda to handle each message before send it.
 The follwing code has 3 steps specified by regions :

 - Update the DTO.